Curts0/arr_data_professional/README.md

 My goal is to generalize the code as much as possible.
 So, python with the usual data stack (pandas, numpy, etc.).

-In terms of Finance and accounting, ARR is not to be confused with Revenue Recognition.
 ARR is Non-[GAAP](https://en.wikipedia.org/wiki/Accounting_standard).
-That distinction, I think, adds to a lot of chatter.
-[This article](https://sensiba.com/resources/insights/what-you-need-to-know-about-annual-recurring-revenue-and-gaap-revenue-recognition/) explains the difference well.
+That distinction, is a blessing and a curse.
 Which means, everything I explain is not a law or notable standard.
-I'm just putting on paper everything I've been taught and been able to soak up from some pretty smart people.
+I'm putting on *paper* everything I've been taught and been able to soak up from some pretty smart people.
+Remember, **the important thing is consistency.**

 ## Table of Contents